 Club activities include:

-- Weekly field trips (twice-weekly in April and May) in Buncombe, Haywood, Henderson, Jackson, Polk, and Transylvania Counties, NC, and Greenville, Oconee, and Pickens Counties, SC.
+- Weekly field trips on Fridays (Monday & Friday in April and May) in Buncombe, Haywood, Henderson, Jackson, Polk, and Transylvania Counties, NC, and Greenville, Oconee, and Pickens Counties, SC.

 - Occasional overnight trips to significant botanical areas